IF YOU OR SOMEONE YOU KNOW IS EXPERIENCING DOMESTIC VIOLENCE, PLEASE CALL OUR 24-HOUR CRISIS & INFORMATION LINE: 303-318-9989.

-- Call any domestic violence hotline.
+- Call our Crisis Line or another domestic violence hotline.
 They can help teens too.

-- Get information about restraining orders from your local police or court, or Project Safeguard.
+- Get information about restraining orders from your local police or court or from Project Safeguard.

 - Ask a domestic violence hotline about a teen relationship support group.
-It will help you feel less alone as you learn about yourself and your relationship.
+It might help you feel less alone as you learn about yourself and your relationship.

 - Children's birth certificates

 - Bank books